LucasJanin/Home/Projects/StandingDeskAutomation/README.md

 # Ikea Standing Desk #

-I'm using the Ikea Idasen ESPHome Component (https://github.com/j5lien/esphome-idasen-desk-controller) My target was to change position in between sitting and standing every x minutes.
+I'm using the Ikea Idasen ESPHome Component (https://github.com/j5lien/esphome-idasen-desk-controller).
+The ESP32 control via Bluetooth the desk, it  was relatively easy to control.

+My target was to change position in between sitting and standing every x minutes.
 But this motion shuld be paeninng when I'm note front of my computer (water, bathroom,..).
 This sould be only apenning during the day.
+I'm using Node Red to control this device, more easy than the HA automation.

+I create a timer using a flow variable by runnig every minute an inject and increment this flow variable if my compter is used at my desk (check the Mac Occupancy Template : https://github.com/LucasJanin/Home/tree/main/HomeAssistant/macOccupancyTemplate).

-My configuration is :
+My configuration for ESPhome :

 ```yml
 substitutions: